RAG Configuration Guide

 Use the rag-content repository to build a compatible vector database.

-[!IMPORTANT] The resulting DB must be compatible with Llama Stack (e.g., FAISS with SQLite metadata, SQLite-vec).
+[!IMPORTANT] The resulting DB must be in a supported format (e.g., FAISS with SQLite metadata).
 This can be configured when using the tool to generate the index.

 Download an Embedding Model